How to Explore Gender Roles in the Bedroom

 The butt is the great equalizer.

-If dominance and submission isn’t for you, another way to explore gender roles in the bedroom is to play with the amazing equalizer, the butt.
+If dominance and submission isn't for you, another way to explore gender roles in the bedroom is to play with the amazing equalizer, the butt.
 While anal sex remains taboo in popular culture, it is an incredible way to explore all the body can give you in terms of pleasure.
-Start with a finger to see how anal penetration feels with your body and then move on to a small, lube up butt plug – insert during foreplay and leave in throughout your play time.
-For you more advanced folks, try a vibrating butt plug or use your tongue and fingers in tandem to intensify stimulation.
+Start with an anal massage or some light anal fingering to see how anal penetration feels with your body and then move on to a small, lube up butt plug - insert during foreplay and leave in throughout your playtime.
+For you more advanced folks, try a Rimming Plug or use your tongue (for analingus) and fingers in tandem to intensify stimulation.
 This can be done on any body, but will be particularly pleasurable for penis-owners, because of the prostate or the p-spot.

 If butt stuff is for you, an incredible way to explore gender-switching in straight sexual partnerships is pegging.
 Made popular by Abbi of Broad City, Dr. Brito explains "pegging is when a male partner is penetrated with a strap on or butt toy by his female partner."
 Switching up who is penetrated and who does the penetrating is a wonderful way to explore gender reversal fantasies.